- Answered by Holly P

-- Flag as inappropriate (is this drive compatible with Microsoft surface or any other laptop)
+- Flag as inappropriate Answer (Is this compatible with OS Mojave?)

 Yes, this will work with Surface or any PC laptop :)